 As shown in figure L.2.1, the GST parameters [50] are translated and used as input to NRM ServiceProfile.
 The ServiceProfile, which is entered by the network slice consumer, defines the wanted service requirements for a wanted service.
 The ServiceProfile requirements are then translated to a Top SliceProfile (including specific TopSliceSubnetProfile attributes).
 Based on Top SliceProfile requirements, the corresponding requirements for the dedicated domain specific network slice subnets in the RAN/TN/5GC are defined.
 For example, a 5GC SliceProfile (including specific CNSliceSubnetProfile attributes) is used to carry 5GC domain requirements, a NG-RAN SliceProfile (including specific RANSliceSubnetProfile attributes) is used to carry NG-RAN domain requirements, and the TN requirements are derived and provide input to TN domain.
 Some of the information in 5GC SliceProfile and NG-RAN SliceProfile can be translated to configurable parameters of network function for the control plane SLA support purpose.

 As shown in Table L.2.1 some of the attributes in 5GC SliceProfile and NG-RAN SliceProfile parameters can be translated to configurable parameters related to network function behaviour to satisfy SLA of the service in the control plane.
-While other information (e.g delay tolerance, determistic communication support) in 5GC SliceProfile and NG-RAN SliceProfile are kept at OAM domain and is used to determine the overall behaviour of the network slice.
+While other information (e.g delay tolerance, deterministic communication support) in 5GC SliceProfile and NG-RAN SliceProfile are kept at OAM domain and is used to determine the overall behaviour of the network slice.

 The following table show the translation of GST attributes.